-Wong and Cipolla [7] proposed a new method to recognise primitive movements based on the Motion Gradient Orientation (MGO) image directly from image sequences.
+Recently, Wong and Cipolla (Wong and Cipolla, 2005) proposed a new method to recognise primitive movements based on the Motion Gradient Orientation (MGO) image directly from image sequences.
 This process extracts the descriptive motion feature without depending on any tracking algorithms.
 By using a sparse Bayesian classifier, they obtained good classification results for human gesture recognition.

-Ogata [8] proposed another efficient technique for human motion recognition based on motion history images and an eigenspace technique.
+Ogata (Ogata et al., 2006) proposed another efficient technique for human motion recognition based on motion history images and an eigenspace technique.
 In the proposed technique, they use Modified Motion History Images (MMHI) feature images and the eigenspace technique to realize high-speed recognition.
-The experiment results showed satisfactory performance of the technique.
-However, the eigenspace still needs to be constructed and sometimes this is difficult.
+The experiment was performed on recognizing six human motions and the results showed satisfactory performance of the technique.
+Note that the eigenspace still needs to be constructed and sometimes this is difficult.

-Recently, Dalal [9] proposed a Histogram of Oriented Gradient (HOG) appearance descriptors for image sequences and developed a detector for standing and moving people in video.
+More recently, Dalal (Dalal et al., 2006) proposed a Histogram of Oriented Gradient (HOG) appearance descriptors for image sequences and developed a detector for standing and moving people in video.
 In this work, several different motion coding schemes were tested and it was shown empirically that orientated histograms of differential optical flow give the best overall performance.

-Oikonomopoulos [10] introduced a sparse representation of image sequences as a collection of spatiotemporal events that are localized at points that are salient both in space and time for human actions recognition.
+Oikonomopoulos (Oikonomopoulos et al., 2006) introduced a sparse representation of image sequences as a collection of spatiotemporal events that are localized at points that are salient both in space and time for human actions recognition.
+They detected the spatiotemporal salient points by measuring the variations in the information content of pixel neighborhoods not only in space but also in time and derived a suitable distance measure between the representations.
+Finally, they use Relevance Vector Machines (RVM) for classification.